mathiasertl/django-ca/docs/source/profiles.rst

 values.
 To update the default subject for the (predefined) ``enduser`` profile::

    CA_PROFILES = {
-       'enduser': {
+       "enduser": {
-           'subject': '/C=AT/L=Vienna/',  # base for the subject when creating a new cert },
+           "subject": "/C=AT/L=Vienna/",  # base for the subject when creating a new cert

+       },
    }